p112599/FS-test-week-one/README.md

 This assessment tests your understanding of loops, objects, arrays, and basic functions.

 ## Guidelines
+  - Do not use any presentations from teh class or any notes you have taken.
   - **You may NOT look at code you have previously written.**.
   - The only resource you may use online is the [MDN docs](https://developer.mozilla.org/en-US/).
-  - Make sure you give yourself a grade before turning it in.
+  - Make sure you give yourself a grade before turning it in!

 ## Tips
   - Use your whiteboard to draw the problem.